Introduction to Amazon interviews

 Glassdoor review of Amazon’s interview process

-This guide is to help you prepare for Amazon interviews.
-It focuses on how to prepare for behavioural questions designed to test fit with their leadership principles.
+This guide is aimed to help you prepare for Amazon behavioral interview questions.
 It does not help with technical, data literacy or writing sample tests.

-Get the Amazon leadership principles interview cheat sheet here
+Get the Amazon interview questions cheat sheet: Google Sheets

 How Amazon interviews